hop-protocol/contracts/README.md

 - Why do my Optimism contract interactions appear to work but do not update state?

   - If `overrides` are added to Optimism contract invocations, the code will say the tx has succeeded, but no state will be updated.

+- Why do my Optimism deployments and transactions sometimes hang?

+  - Optimism seems to have introduced a denylist for some addresses on their public chain.
+Addresses that have interacted with their old public chain have seemingly been denylisted on their newest one.